-SNMPv3 enables two devices to communicate in a secure fashion using message authentication to validate users and encryption to ensure communication secrecy.
+SNMPv3 enables devices to communicate in a secure fashion using message authentication to validate users and encryption to provide communication privacy.
 SNMPv3 provides a User-based Security Model (USM) to establish authentication and secrecy.

 SNMPv3 nodes can have one of the following security levels: